India: a Cultural Journey

 Travel by road Jaipur to Agra, visit Fatehpur Sikri enroute

 Travel through rural India by road to Agra, home to the Taj Mahal.
-Enroute to Agra, we visit the hauntingly beautiful city of Fatehpur Sikri (the Victory Palace), the temporary capital of the Mughal Emperor Akbar and a fairy-tale ghost city of red sandstone.
+En route to Agra, we visit the hauntingly beautiful city of Fatehpur Sikri (the Victory Palace), the temporary capital of the Mughal Emperor Akbar and a fairy-tale ghost city of red sandstone.
 We gain insight into the secular vision of Akbar through close scrutiny and discussion of the Hindu and Islamic architectural styles.

 See Bulund Darwaza, the largest gateway in the world.
-Facing south and built by Akbar, the monumental gateway was the main entrance to the palace to commemorate his conquest over Deccan in 1601.
+Facing south and built by Akbar, the monumental gateway was the main entrance to the palace to commemorate his conquest of Deccan in 1601.
 Standing on the highest point of the ridge, it echoes early Mughal design with simple ornamentation, carved verses from the Koran and towering arches.
 The gateway is approached by 42 steps and expresses eloquently the grandeur of Akbar’s empire.

-Agra, a city in the state of Uttar Pradesh, is about 115 miles (185 KM) south-east of New Delhi.
-With a history dating back to the 2nd century, it served as the capital of Mughal Empire for more than a hundred years and is the third highlight of the Golden Triangle, which takes in some of India’s most well-known monuments.
-Sprawling and overcrowded, the city offers an intense Indian experience, with the well-known monuments, including forts, tombs and mausoleums, as well as bustling chowks or bazaars.
+Agra, a city in the state of Uttar Pradesh, is about 115 miles (185 KM) southeast of New Delhi.
+With a history dating back to the 2nd century, it served as the capital of the Mughal Empire for more than a hundred years and is the third highlight of the Golden Triangle, which takes in some of India’s most well-known monuments.
+Sprawling and overcrowded, the city offers an intense Indian experience, with well-known monuments, including forts, tombs and mausoleums, as well as bustling chowks or bazaars.
 B

 Full tour in Agra

-Early this morning we depart hotel for a sunrise tour of the Taj Mahal (closed on Firdays).
+Early this morning we depart the hotel for a sunrise tour of the Taj Mahal (closed on Fridays).
 An immense mausoleum of white marble, it was built between 1631 and 1648 by the order of the Mughal emperor Shah Jahan in memory of his third and favorite wife.
 The funeral mosque took 17 years and 20,000 men to build and is regarded as the jewel of Muslim art which combines elements and styles of Persian, Central Asian, and Islamic architecture.
 Though the Taj Mahal appears to be amazingly perfect from almost any angle, it is the close-up marble inlay work that astounds visitors.
 The architectural precision is balanced by the delicate white marble decoration of floral arabesques, decorative bands and calligraphic inscriptions.

 Return to the hotel for breakfast before visiting Agra Fort.
-Built near the gardens of the Taj Mahal, the sixteen-century fortress was founded in 1565 by the Emperor Akbar.
+Built near the gardens of the Taj Mahal, the sixteen-century fortress was founded in 1565 by Emperor Akbar.
 The citadel comprises a large number of palaces, an octagonal tower, some reception rooms, the Hall of Public Audience and two mosques built of white marble.
 Emperor Shah Jahan, who oversaw the building of the Taj Mahal, was imprisoned by his son in Agra Fort, from which he could see the building erected in memory of his beloved wife.
 The emperor was said to have died in a tower.
 Travel back to your hotel at the end of the tour.
 The rest of the day will be at leisure for own exploration.
 B

 Fly Agra to Varanasi